modin-project/modin/README.md

 </tbody>
 </table>

-The chart below summarizes the runtime speedup of replacing Modin with Pandas based on the example above.
+The chart below summarizes the runtime speedup of replacing Modin with Pandas based on the examples above.
+The example notebooks can be located [here](examples/jupyter).

 <img src="docs/img/Modin_Speedup.svg" style="display: block;margin-left: auto;margin-right: auto;" width="100%"></img>